Post # 214 -- Continue in Patience by President Dieter F. Uchtdorf

 30 percent were able to wait.

-It was a mildly interesting experiment, and the professor moved on to other areas of research, for, in his own words, “there are only so many
+other areas of research, for, in his own words, “there are only so many

 things you can do with kids trying not to eat marshmallows.”
 But as